claudineimatos/zabbix_template-openvpn-autodiscovery/readme.md

-# Zabbix Template - OpenVPN Autodiscovery
+# Zabbix Template - OpenVPN Autodiscovery for Linux
 #NOT READY YET, LOOK FOR FIRST RELEASE SOON! -9/22/2023

-Zabbix Template for OpenVPN with AutoDiscovery
-This fork's aim is to modify the original for use in Linux (Ubuntu 22.04.)
+Zabbix Template for OpenVPN with AutoDiscovery Modified the original for use in Linux (Ubuntu 22.04.)
 Template provides a simple health check to all OpenVPN client instances.

-Please note this does not collect traffic data as this is capable with out-of-the-box Zabbix templates.
+Please note this does not collect traffic data as this is capable with out-of-the-box Zabbix OS templates.

 ## Install Instructions
-The following instructions are for Ubunut 22.04 but you can adapt it to others.
+The following instructions are for Ubuntu 22.04 but you can adapt it to others.

-1. Add the following UserParameters to zabbix_agentd.conf
+1. Download the most recent release and copy all files except the template xml to your Linux box.

+2. Rename SERVER_NAME.conf and move to /etc/zabbix/zabbix_agentd.d/
   ```
 # OpenVPN Discovery rules
 UserParameter=openvpn.list.discovery[*],sudo /usr/local/bin/openvpn_discovery.sh $1